jbass23/mybots/README.md

 Delete the "2&>1" in solution.py to debug more easily

 ### Legacy Files
-These are files were used in previous branches, but no longer are utilized or in use.
+These are files that were used in previous branches, but no longer are utilized or in use.
 They are only kept in this repository for legacy purposes.
 * generate.py
   * Creates the world, body, and brain for simulations